TACHOGRAPH: WHAT IS IT AND HOW DOES IT WORK?

-The tachograph is a device used by carriers on a daily basis.
+The tachograph is a device used by transporters in their daily work.
 It is used to know data about the vehicle and its operation and certain activities performed in it by the driver: kilometers traveled, speed, time, breaks, rests and periods of other work.

 The improper use of this device leads to certain infractions that are marked according to EC Regulation 561/2006 marking the driving and resting times of a transporter.